 It’s 1772, and an entrepreneurial member of the Clicquot family, historically of banking and merchant wealth, is looking for a new venture.
 Already owning several vineyards, Phillipe Clicquot makes the decision to establish a wine business.
 Naturally.

-With a thriving, increasingly globalised market with Europe at its centre, Phillipe defined the company’s ambition as ‘crossing borders’— a popular endeavour at the time, indeed!
+With a thriving, increasingly globalized market with Europe at its center, Phillipe defined the company’s ambition as ‘crossing borders’— a popular endeavor at the time, indeed!
 In a fertile market bursting with thirsty consumers, all remained well.

 Until one day, disaster struck

-Franḉois- Phillipe’s son and heir to the family business passes away.
-The company is left to his widow, Barbe-Nicole Ponsardin.
+When François, Phillipe’s son and heir to the family business, passes away, the company is left to his widow, Barbe-Nicole Ponsardin.
 While the House of Clicquot was founded by her father-in-law, it is Veuve Clicquot who is rightly credited for many of the House’s major accomplishments.

 Crossing borders, indeed